Thailand Visa - How You Might Obtain Visa for Thailand

 - A valid passport with a minimum validity of 6 months

 - Proof of funds for the duration of your stay.

 Thai Tourist Visa

 If your citizenship does not qualify you for a Thailand visa waiver or if you are planning to stay in Thailand for longer than 15/30 days, you must apply for a Thai tourist visa at an embassy or consulate outside of the Kingdom.
 The Thai tourist visa is valid for 3 to 6 months and can contain one or multiple entries.
-You will pay a visa fee on each entry.
+You will pay a visa fee for each entry.

-Visitors who plan to travel from Thailand to a neighboring country and back again to Thailand may apply for several consecutive 30 or 60-day visas.
+Visitors who plan to travel from Thailand to a neighbouring country and back again to Thailand may apply for several consecutive 30 or 60-day visas.
 At most, three visas can be issued at one time, granting visitors either 30 or 60 days for each entry into Thailand (maximum 3x60 days, requiring visitors to leave within 60 days before beginning the next 60-day visa).

 For a tourist visa application, you will require: